 A Philadelphia-based conductor and singer, Emily Sung is currently serving as the Assistant Chorus Master at Opera Philadelphia, the Director of the Singing City Children’s Choir, and a member of the conducting faculty at Temple University.
 Emily grew up in Lawrenceville, NJ and earned her MM in choral conducting from Westminster Choir College and her AB in history from Princeton University.
 She has appeared as a conducting fellow with the Norfolk Chamber Music Festival, the Illinois Choral Conducting Symposium, and the Conductors Institute of Bard College.
 Her teachers include conductors Gabriel Crouch, James Jordan, Joe Miller, Amanda Quist, Joseph Flummerfelt, Andrew Megill, Simon Carrington, and Harold Farberman, as well as the Philadelphia-based pianist Sandrine Erdely-Sayo and the composer Benjamin C.S.
 Boyle.
 Though her musical life is full to the brim, she occasionally finds time to indulge in hobbies from a former life: backpacking, running, rock climbing, first aid, and reading anything and everything she can get her hands on.

-Caroline manages development for Bartram’s Garden but maintains the grammatical fussiness she acquired during her four years as a book editor.
-She lives in West Philly with her husband and personal chef, Jordan (yep, they met through this ensemble); their three cats; and the renowned Winschel-Rock Kitchenware Collection.
-She enjoys baking elaborate desserts, prowling antique fairs, looking proudly at her garden, and biking in heels.
+Caroline directs fundraising for Bartram’s Garden and maintains the grammatical fussiness she acquired while working as a book editor.
+She lives in West Philly with her husband and personal chef, Jordan (yep, they met through this ensemble); their four cats; and the renowned Winschel-Rock Kitchenware Collection.
+She enjoys baking elaborate desserts, tackling complex home-improvement projects (DIY upholstery!), and biking in heels.

 Michele Zuckman is the Middle and Upper School choral music teacher at Friends’ Central School in Wynnewood.
 Originally from Allentown, PA, Michele earned a BFA in voice performance and music education at Carnegie Mellon University and an MM in choral conducting and music education at Westminster Choir College of Rider University.
 Previous area musical experiences include Princeton Singers (soprano), Hopewell Valley Chorus (artistic director/conductor), and Lambertville Music School (voice faculty).

-Michele lives in Havertown with her husband David, daughter Nell, four cats (Morris, Meg, Lucy, and Pumpkin Stripe), and a fluctuating number of fish.
+Michele lives in Havertown with her husband David, daughter Nell, and many pets, including cats, fish, and Sssteve the corn snake.
 When not music-ing, Michele enjoys knitting, gardening, decluttering, and trying to get 10,000 daily steps on her pedometer.